-Starting the journey of sustainability with Mission Zero with its ambitious target of having zero environmental impact by 2020, by now the company has started to work on an even more ambitious mission to become regenerative or, as Interface has framed it, Climate Take Back.
+Starting the journey of sustainability with Mission Zero and its ambitious target of having zero environmental impact by 2020, the company has now started to work on an even more ambitious mission to become regenerative.
+This initiative has been called Climate Take Back.
 Based upon this new mission, the organization required new goals, targets and ways to engage employees.
 In order to do so, Interface has institutionalized the culture that has been originally initiated by Anderson across its workforce.
 The main tools applied are storytelling, informal trainings, and an in-house learning system.
-Performance evaluations of employees include a review of performance related to the business and sustainability values of the company.
+Performance evaluations of employees include a review of performance related to both the business and sustainability objectives of the company.

-But how to measure the effectiveness of culture?
-To do so, Interface is one of many global companies that use the Denison Organizational Culture Model.
-The tool provides companies with a measurement framework to improve the understanding of cultural dynamics linked with organizational performance.
-The Denison model is designed as a survey of 48 questions around 4 traits that are each defined by 3 management practices:
+At first glance, culture seems to be a fairly unmeasurable aspect of an organization.
+However, the Denison Organizational Culture Model provides companies with a measurement framework that improves the understanding of cultural dynamics in relation to organizational performance.
+Interface, alongside many other global companies, uses this management tool that consists of a survey of 48 questions.
+The questions are built around 4 traits that are each defined by 3 management practices:

 Based upon the responses of the questions on management practices, the tool links culture to performance measures such as growth, profitability, quality, innovation and customer and employee satisfaction.

-In most companies, the challenge for senior management is to find and maintain the correct balance between the four traits that sometimes seem contradictory to foster long-term performance within their company.
-The four traits link with sustainability through a meaningful long-term direction, a.k.a. purpose (mission and consistency), listening to the trends in the market place (adaptability) and the engagement of employees (involvement).
+In most companies, the challenge for senior management is to find and maintain the correct balance between the four traits to foster long-term performance within their company.
+The four traits link with sustainability through a meaningful long-term direction: purpose (mission and consistency), listening to the trends in the market place (adaptability) and the engagement of employees (involvement).
 The development and successful implementation of corporate sustainability strategies require leadership capabilities that are typical when leading major change processes.
 Successful sustainability leaders, such as Ray Anderson have succeeded in bringing about this cultural change that is required for the development and implementation of effective sustainability strategies.

 In case you are ready to start measuring the state of culture in your own company, Finch and Beak can help you.
-Our approach that is based upon the Denison Model and helps companies focus on what matters most and leaves time and budget available to create transformative change and impact.
+Our approach, which is based upon the Denison Model, helps companies focus on what matters most and leaves time and budget available to create transformative change and impact.
 Contact Lars Gielen, Consultant at Finch & Beak, at firstname.lastname@example.org to find out more!